Today we’re checking out one of the mid-range models in the Fearless lineup, the S6 Rui.

 The packaging could be flashier I suppose, but people seem not to care about stuff like because it’s packaging and they’re going to toss it out immediately anyway, or maybe it smells wonky so watch out!
 Hey, at least it’s spacious and completely recyclable.
 Woo!
 The right ear piece detaching at random is more of a valid concern, though easily addressed by lightly bending the pins towards each other.
 You shouldn’t have to do it, but unless you go Hulk on the pins it’s a very easy and low risk fix.
 Other than that, criticisms of the S6 Rui are as tough to find as Waldo’s most challenging adventures

-If you’re looking for a premium product and don’t want to drop 500 USD to 1,000 USD on a unicorn, the S6 Rui is well worth an audition so you can see how good it is, then afterwards going home with one.
+If you’re looking for a premium product and don’t want to drop 500 USD to 1,000 USD on a unicorn, the S6 Rui is well worth an audition so you can see how good it is, then afterwards go home with one.
 This is one of the few products I’ve reviewed that is absolutely worth saving up for.

 Thanks for reading!